Australian handball

-Australian handball is a sport where players hit a ball against one or more walls using their hands.
-Distinct from the Olympic handball, Australian handball shares similarities in gameplay with Gaelic handball, Welsh handball, and American handball.
-The sport has been formally played in Australia since 1923.
+Australian handball is a sport in which players strike a small ball against one or more walls using their hands.
+It is distinct from the Olympic sport of team handball, being more closely related to other wall/handball sports such as Gaelic handball, Welsh handball, and American handball.
+Organised forms of the game were recorded in Australia as early as 1923.